 Light spilt in through her window, bright and offensive.
-Fleur scrunched her eyes shut, but found herself staring at a wall of bright red.
-Her heartbeat pounded against the back of her skull and the unpleasant taste of last night’s wine curdled in her sandpaper dry mouth.
+Fleur scrunched her eyes shut and found herself staring at a wall of bright red.
+Her heartbeat pounded against the back of her skull, the taste of last night’s wine curdling on her sandpaper dry tongue.

 Too much wine.
-Fleur groaned and buried her face in her pillow.
-The thudding at the base of her skull continued.
+Fleur groaned and buried her face in her pillow, but the thudding at the base of her skull continued.
 Urgh.
-Stupid.
+Stupide.
 You got carried away.

 Fleur moaned and buried her face back into her pillow.
 ‘And it was my first kiss.’
 She rolled onto her back and clutched the pillow to her breast, staring up at the plain ceiling.
 ‘At least it was nice.
 Harry would’ve enjoyed it.’

 ‘Merde.’
 Fleur squeezed her eyes shut and kicked her feet against her bed.
 ‘I didn’t tell him it wasn’t my allure.
 He’s going to think I enthralled him.
 Merde!’

 It doesn’t matter.
 He probably would’ve turned out like all the other boys anyway.
 She took a deep breath.
 Don’t think about it.
 Fleur studied the cracks in the white-painted ceiling.
 You’re the most beautiful girl I have ever seen.
 Harry’s murmur rose up from among her thoughts and a smile slipped onto her lips.

 ‘This is so stupid.
 I sound like Emilie or Caroline.’

 What do I do?
 He must hate me, thinking I forced him to kiss me for a joke.
 She clenched her fists and tried to smother the wrench of her heart.
 People like us don’t trust easily, now he must not trust me at all.